Grief Quotes for Comfort and Quiet Thought

 Here we've put together a selection of our favourite grief quotes.
 These are mainly literary ones.
 Whether you use them as condolence quotes for sympathy cards, or just enjoy reading them as sympathy sayings for comfort and quiet moments, we hope that they will be moving and meaningful for you.

 We have lots more bereavement quotes, and words for expressing sympathy on this site.
 Just click on the links at the bottom of the page.
-If you have a favourite we haven't included, why not tell us about it in the comments box below.

 “Grief is the price we pay for love.”
 Queen Elizabeth II

 “Even if happiness forgets you a little bit, never completely forget about it.”
 Jacques Prevert

 “When you are sorrowful look again in your heart, and you shall see that in truth you are weeping for that which has been your delight.”
 Kahlil Gibran

 “The life given us by nature is short, but the memory of a life well spent is eternal.”
 Cicero

 “Unable are the loved to die.
 For love is immortality.”
 Emily Dickinson

 “To live in hearts we leave behind is not to die.”
 Thomas Campbell

 "As long as we live, they too will live; for they are now are a part of us; as we remember them."
 Jewish Prayer

 “Count the garden by the flowers, never by the leaves that fall.
 Count your life with smiles and not the tears that roll.”
 Anon